 The cheapest option to get from the airport to the city is the suburban bus 257, which costs around BRL7.00 and its final stop is the subway station Tatuapé (line 3 - red).
 However, it takes longer to arrive tin the city than the more expensive buses and might not be as comfortable.
 More information at: http://www.emtu.sp.gov.br/emtu/itinerarios-e-tarifas/encontre-uma-linha/airport-bus-service.fss

 What level should I sign up for?

 Dancers will be split into four levels according to their skills.
 Levels are chosen by dancers at registration and confirmed during the audition on Saturday, before classes start.

 To those taking the first steps in Lindy Hop.
 You know 6-count and 8-count basics but still need to practice so that your body and ideas flow better when you’re dancing.

 Dancers in this level understand 6-count and 8-count steps, are familiar with lots of steps and wish to improve or learn more complex ones.

-It’s expected that these dancers know how to improvise during a dance and they will be able to dance some faster musics.
+It’s expected that these dancers know how to improvise during a dance and they will be able to dance to faster songs.